Drivers Continue To Jeopardize Pedestrian Safety Throughout California

 Two months before, LAPD officials said a pedestrian died after being struck by a car in the Pico-Robertson neighborhood of Los Angeles.

-At Binder & Associates, our Pasadena, California pedestrian accident attorneys have successfully represented injury victims and their families after an automobile crashes into them while walking, jogging, running, or even standing in place — unaware of the negligence that is about to change their lives.
+At Binder & Associates, our Encino, California pedestrian accident attorneys have successfully represented injury victims and their families after an automobile crashes into them while walking, jogging, running, or even standing in place — unaware of the negligence that is about to change their lives.
 Because, believe it or not, pedestrian accidents happen more frequently than most people imagine.

 How Many Pedestrian Accidents Occur Each Year In The United States?